Infineon/azure-optiga-trust-m/README.md

 ### Creating an Azure IoT Device

-- Create an Azure IoT Hub by following steps under section **Create an X.509 device for your IoT hub** from the the documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#create-an-x509-device-for-your-iot-hub).
+- Create an Azure IoT Hub by following steps under section **Create an X.509 device for your IoT hub** from the documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#create-an-x509-device-for-your-iot-hub).
 - Note down newly created IoT Device **Device ID**

-## Porting guide to enable OPTIGA™ Trust M on your MbedTLS package
+## Porting guide to enable OPTIGA™ Trust M on your mbedTLS package

-<a name="porting-guide-to-enable-optiga-trust-m-on-your-mbedtls-package"></a>
+<a name="porting-guide-to-enable-optiga™-trust-m-on-your-mbedtls-package"></a>

-- If you want to port Trust M onto any board where MbedTLS is used for crypto operation, you can follow the steps in documentation [here](https://github.com/Infineon/azure-optiga-trust-m/tree/master/docs).
+- If you want to port Trust M onto any board where mbedTLS is used for crypto operation, you can follow the steps in documentation [here](https://github.com/Infineon/azure-optiga-trust-m/tree/master/docs).

 ## Personalize OPTIGA™ Trust M Shield2Go